michaeldai1006/SU-CIS667-semester-project-2048/README.md

 # SU CIS667 Semester Project 2048 Game AI
 ## About
-Command line 2048 game, written in Python.
+Command line 2048 game, written in Python 3.
 With slight modification to the original game rule: the agent can also choose to rotate the tiles in the 2x2 square in the middle of the board by +/- 90 degrees.
+Game can be played manually by user or by AI.

 ## Dependencies
 Python 3.4 or above is required.
 Make sure following Python dependencies are installed before executing the game: